Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

 Our fusion procedure for K-operators requires first analysis of the tensor product of evaluation representations of $\Loop$.
-The reducibility criteria in terms of ratios of the evaluation parameters for these tensor products are known~\cite[Sect.\ 4.9]{CP}.
-In this section, we study the sub-quotient structure of these tensor products in more details, and construct explicitly the corresponding intertwining operators.
-We do it first in Section~\ref{intert-fus} for finite-dimensional evaluation representations, and then in Section~\ref{sec:formal-ev} for their infinite-dimensional analogues with formal evaluation parameters.
-These operators are used in further sections to built fused L- and K-operators for any spin-$j$ starting from the fundamental L- and K-operators.
-First, recall that finite-dimensional irreducible representations of $\Uq$ are labeled by a non-negative integer or half-integer $j$, with the dimension of the representation being $2j+1$.
-Let $V^{(j)}$ denotes the ($2j+1$)-dimensional space spanned by $\ket{j, m}$ with $ m \in \{-j$, $-j+1$, $\ldots$, $j-1$, $ j\}$, then
+The reducibility criteria in terms of ratios of the evaluation parameters for these tensor products are known~\cite[Section~4.9]{CP}.
+In this section, we study the sub-quotient structure of the tensor products $\mathbb{C}_{u_1}^{2} \otimes \mathbb{C}_{u_2}^{2j+1}$ in more details.
+We first show that with conditions on the ratio of evaluation parameters as in Lemmas~\ref{lem-E} and~\ref{lem-barE}, this tensor product representation of $\Loop$ admits a sub-representation either of spin-$\bigl(j+\h\bigr)$ or of spin-$\bigl(j-\h\bigr)$.
+As a main new result of this section, we then provide explicit matrix form of the corresponding intertwining operators and their pseudo-inverses.
+This is done in Sections~\ref{intert-fus} and~\ref{sec:reduction-map} for finite-dimensional evaluation representations, and then in Section~\ref{sec:formal-ev} for their infinite-dimensional analogues with formal evaluation parameters.